neve-linux/neveports/Usage.md

 packages.

 <a id="root_setup"></a>

 ### Build Root Setup

 The easiest way to bring up a build container is from binary packages, like
 this:

 ```
-$ ./cbuild bootstrap
+./nbuild bootstrap
 ```

-By default, this will be `bldroot` inside your `cports` directory.
+By default, this will be `bldroot` inside your `nports` directory.
 If you have just done a source bootstrap, there is a chance you don't need to run this as the source bootstrap does it for you as the last step.
 You will need to do this if you ever need to re-create it.